tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/23-vector-diagonal.svg" />
-  <figcaption>"The square of the hypotenuse (the side opposite the right angle) is equal to the sum of the squares of the other two sides."</figcaption>
+  <figcaption>"The square of the hypotenuse (the side diagonally opposite the right angle) is equal to the sum of the squares of the other two sides."</figcaption>
 </figure>

 Before limiting the input force to 12 in every direction, it's best to add a function for measuring *magnitude* (the length of a vector).
 This, effectively, is a code implementation of the same Pythagorean Theorem used in the illustration above: